bmzwww/r8-tech-demo/README.md

+## About
+This project provides two solutions to the same Python Developer Recruitment Exercise.
+The first solution (`advanced.py`) utilizes classes, while the second (`optimized.py`) employs dictionaries with field names.

-## How to start this
+## How to Start

+1. **Clone or Download the Repository**
+   - Access the project at [this address](https://github.com/bmzwww/r8-tech-demo/).
-- Clone repository or download from that address https://github.com/bmzwww/r8-tech-demo/ 🔗
+   - Clone the repository or download the files.

+2. **Install Python**
-- Download latest Python
+   - Download and install the latest version of Python.
-- Go to that downloaded folder and create .venv environment.
-- You can swtich to that Python environment by command like '.\.venv\Scripts\activate.bat' or  '.\.venv\Scripts\Activate.ps1'
+   - Optionally, set up a separate Python environment to run this app by creating a `.venv` environment with the latest Python version.
+   - To activate the virtual environment on Windows, use the following commands:
+     - `.\.venv\Scripts\activate.bat`
+     - `.\.venv\Scripts\Activate.ps1` (for PowerShell)

+3. **Install Dependencies**
+   - After installing Python, update the Python packages by running:
-- You need to call command to update python packages 'pip install -r .\requirements.txt'
+     - `pip install -r .\requirements.txt`

-- This project has two solutions of the same problem.
-First one (advanced.py) uses classes other (optimized.py) uses dynamically by hardcoded fieldnames.
+4. **Configure Environment Variables**
-- Application using demo.env to read default environmental variables but you can rename file demo.env to .env and use override these values.
+   - The application uses `demo.env` to read default environmental variables.
+You can rename `demo.env` to `.env` to override these values.

-- To start application you can use command likem 'python run.py' or 'python .\src\optimized.py' or 'python .\src\advanced.py'
+5. **Run the Application**
+   - Use the following commands to start the application:
+     - `python run.py`
+     - `python .\src\optimized.py` (uses dictionaries with field names)
+     - `python .\src\advanced.py` (uses classes)

+6. **Run Tests**
-- You can find in project test cases for pytest in folder "tests".
-You can try to run them useing command 'pytest' and see results.
+   - Project test cases for pytest are located in the `tests` folder.
+Run them using the command:
+     - `pytest`